nuric/pix2rule/README.md

 ## Dependencies, unit testing, linting, type checking

-The dependencies for the respository can be installed using:
+The dependencies for the repository can be installed using:

 ```bash
 pip3 install -r requirements.txt
 ```

-and the `ci_requirements.txt` are a minimal set of dependencies to run the continous integration pipeline below.
+and the `ci_requirements.txt` are a minimal set of dependencies to run the continuous integration pipeline below.

 There are style checks, linting, type checking and unit tests maintained to ensure the integrity of this repository.
 The entire pipeline can be run using: